 These are unsettling times for pupils and after nearly six months out of school, many found it difficult to return to a daily school routine and established standards of classroom behaviour.
 It is more important than ever for them to be fully aware of the school’s policy and what is expected of them.

 Without a strong commitment to discipline, effective teaching and learning cannot take place.
 Every school needs a clear policy on the standards of behaviour that are expected of pupils and a strategy for managing those who are disaffected or troubled.

 This topic sets out what these should cover and also when teachers can use reasonable force to discipline a pupil.
-Information about searching pupils for prohibited weapons and dealing with aggressive pupils can be found in the Violence Prevention topic.
+However, this topic does not cover dealing with aggressive pupils and searching them for prohibited weapons.
+These can be found in the violence prevention topic..